pvmm/msx/printerutils/README.md

 # Printerutils
-Een paar utilities om printer in andere stand te zetten, vanaf MSXDOS prompt.
+A few utilities to reposition printer, from MSXDOS prompt.
-Ik had een FAX-120 matrix printer, maar codes waren toen vermoed ik vrij standaard.
+I had a FAX-120 dot matrix printer, but codes were pretty standard then I guess.

 - ACCPRT [source](./ACCPRT.GEN.TXT)
 - ELITE [source](./ELITE.GEN.TXT)